samuelnihoul/v12/README.md

 # ignition-v0.8.1 (./)

-To try v0.8.5, start both app as per below.
+To try v0.8.5, start back and front as per below.

 To try v0.9, start the reactApp.